mlflow/mlflow/ISSUE_TRIAGE.rst

 - | ``priority/important-soon``: The issue is worked on by the community currently or will
   | be very soon, ideally in time for the next release.
 - | ``priority/important-longterm``: Important over the long term, but may not be staffed or
   | may need multiple releases to complete.
-Used for things we believe will happen in our
+Also used for things we know are in a
-  | roadmap beyond the quarter, or we know is on the roadmap but not actively worked on for a
-  | contributing company.
-We can use this with ``help wanted`` to mark issues we would like to
+  | contributor's roadmap in the next few months.
+We can use this with ``help wanted`` to mark
-  | get help from.
-If someone starts working on it actively and we think it could make the next
+  | issues we would like to get help from.
+If someone starts working on it actively and we
-  | release, change the priority to ``priority/important-soon``.
+  | think it could make the next release, change the priority to ``priority/important-soon``.
 - | ``priority/backlog``: We believe it is useful, but don’t see it being prioritized in the
   | next few months.
 Use this when it’s lower priority than ``priority/important-longterm``.
 We'd
   | welcome someone in the community picking it up, but there may be some delay in getting support